Equivariant infinite loop space theory, the space level story: The homotopical version of the Segal machine

 \end{defn}

 The definition makes sense for any $X$.
-When $X$ is special, \myref{itsago} shows that the underlying naive $G$-prespectrum of $\bS_G X$ is equivalent to $\bS_G^N X$ hence is a positive $\OM$-$G$-prespectrum with bottom structural map a group completion of $X_1$.
+When $X$ is special, \autoref{itsago} shows that the underlying classical $G$-prespectrum of $\bS_G^{\sF} X$ is equivalent to $\bS_G^C X$ of \autoref{notone}, hence is a positive $\OM$-$G$-prespectrum with bottom structural map a group completion of $X_1$.

-\begin{rem} The group completion property is not easy to see directly from the definition of $\bS_G$.
-Shimakawa's strategy \cite[p 357]{Shim1}, not fully detailed, was to show that for $H\subset G$, Woolfson's version of the nonequivariant Segal machine $\bS (Y^H)$ is equivalent to $(\bS_G Y)^H$, where $Y^H$ is the composite of restriction to $\sF$ and the $H$-fixed point functor, so that $(Y^H)_n = Y(\mb{n})^H$, and then to quote the equivalence of Woolfson's version with Segal's original version.
-With our proof, the equivalence on fixed points follows formally from the group completion property, as is shown quite generally in \cite[Theorem 2.20]{GM3}.\end{rem}
+\begin{rem} The group completion property is not easy to see directly from the definition of $\bS_G^{\sF_G}$.
+Shimakawa's strategy \cite[p 357]{Shim1}, not carried out in detail, was to show that for $H\subset G$, Woolfson's version of the nonequivariant Segal machine $\bS (Y^H)$ is equivalent to $(\bS_G^{\sF_G} Y)^H$, where $Y^H$ is the composite of restriction to $\sF$ and the $H$-fixed point functor, so that $(Y^H)_n = Y(\mb{n})^H$, and then to quote the equivalence of Woolfson's version with Segal's original version.
+In contrast, with our proof, this equivalence on fixed points follows formally from the group completion property, as is shown quite generally in \cite[Theorem 2.20]{GM3}. \end{rem}

-We are primarily interested in understanding $\bS_GX$ when $G$ is finite and $X$ is \gen-special.
-However, the following variant of the standard notion of a linear functor (compare \cite{Blum, MMSS}) makes sense for any topological group $G$.
+We are primarily interested in understanding $\bS_G^{\sF}X$ when $X$ is \gen-special.
 Recall that $G\sW$ and $\sW_G$ are the categories of based $G$-CW complexes whose respective morphisms are based $G$-maps and all based maps, with $G$ acting by conjugation.
+It is standard to say that a functor is linear if it converts homotopy cocartesian squares to homotopy cartesian squares.
+We will use a variant form of the definition that is convenient for displaying a helpful distinction that is needed in our work.